Get started analyzing runtime performance

 Under the app.update event, there's a bunch of purple events, and they each have a red triangle.

 Click one of the purple Layout events.
 DevTools provides more information about the event in the Summary panel.
-Indeed, there is a warning about forced reflows (another word for layout).
+There is a warning about forced reflows (another word for layout).

 In the Summary panel, click the app.js:72 link under Layout Forced.
 DevTools takes you to the line of code that forced the layout.